 Run System File Checker (SFC) and DISM

-Corrupted or missing system files are one of the common reasons why apps not opening or start menu not working on Windows 11.
+Corrupted or missing system files are one of the common reasons why apps do not open or the start menu does not work on Windows 11.
 Run System File Checker (SFC) and DISM help detect and repair corrupt or missing system files, which are often responsible for Start Menu issues.

 The DISM tool further helps fix Windows images if SFC alone is not sufficient.